thienducee/artik-sdk-js/doc/LWM2M_README.md

  - *String*: uri of the server.
  - *String*: name of the client.
  - *Number*: lifetime of the client.
+ - *Number*: connect_timeout Connection timeout of the client in milliseconds.
  - *String*: json_objects LWM2M objects to expose.
  - *String*: psk_id is the public identity for PSK based DTLS/TLS connection.
  - *String*: psk_key is the secret for PSK based DTLS/TLS connection.